tivac/modular-css/packages/svelte/README.md

 Svelte preprocessor support for [`modular-css`](https://github.com/tivac/modular-css).

-Process inline `<style>`s or `<link>` references inside your Svelte components using the full power of `modular-css` while also providing compile-time optimizations for smaller bundles and even faster runtime performance!
+Process inline `<style type="text/m-css">` or `<link>` or `import styles from "./foo.css";` references inside your Svelte components using the full power of `modular-css`.
+Dynamic references will be replaced where possible with static ones, allowing for greater compile-time optimizations, smaller bundles, and even faster runtime performance!

 ## Example